blazux/MyOwnGrimoire/README.md

 ## MyOwnGrimoire

-Some XFCE updates for the Source Mage "test" grimoire.
+Some updates for the Source Mage "test" grimoire.

 Use at your own risk.

-### Some Details :
+### XFCE Details :

 - libxfce4menu, libxfcegui4 have been removed, they're deprecated
 - notification-daemon-xfce not needed anymore and libsexy won't cast